Record, upload, and analyze GPS-based activities with the Strava Android app

 Recording an Activity

 Click the plus sign icon in the lower right-hand corner to reveal the option to record an activity.
-Strava will default to recording the activity typeset in your Profile (Ride or Run), but you can change this by tapping the shoe or bike icon.
+Strava will default to recording the primary sport from your profile, but you can change this by tapping the shoe or bike icon.

-To begin recording, simply tap the large Record icon (the play button) near the bottom of the screen.
-From there, the app will begin recording, and the timer will begin counting up.
+- To begin recording, simply tap the Start button near the bottom of the screen.

 Pause, Save or Finish an Activity

-- Load a Route by tapping on the Record settings icon near the bottom left of the screen.
+- Load a route by tapping on the icon near the bottom left of the screen.
 Learn more

-- Live stats like speed, cadence, heart rate, and power will show real-time values instead of averages.
+- Live stats (Summit only) like speed, cadence, heart rate, and power will show real-time values instead of averages.
 Runs will still use average pace.
-(Premium Only)

-- You can choose to enable auto-pause for hands-free pausing or you can choose to leave auto-pause off and we will calculate your moving time when the activity uploads to our server.
+- Auto-pause for hands-free pausing.
+You can choose to leave auto-pause off and we will calculate your moving time when the activity uploads to our server.
 Learn more

 - GPS strength indicator is a halo around your location indicating accuracy.
 The smaller the halo the stronger the GPS signal.